gainax2k1/games_db/README.md

 # Motivation #
-This is my first independent project for my boot.dev course.
+This is my first independent project for my Boot.Dev course.
 The goal is to create a videogame database for videogame collection.
+I wanted to practice my memory management in C, so it utilizes a hash linked list for storage, and file I/O using the libcsv library.

-This will include:
+This includes:
-- text based interface
+- text based interface with color
 - adding/removing/editing games to the database
 - sorting and searching by name
-- color coded genre and platform
 - saving to file (in .CSV)

 ## Quickstart